johnmarktaylor91/torchlens/README.md

    you wish to save)
 2) show_model_graph, which visualizes the model graph without saving any activations,
-3) validate_model_activations, which runs a procedure to check that the activations are correct: specifically, it runs a forward pass and saves all intermediate activations, re-running the forward pass from each intermediate layer, and checking that the resulting output matches the ground-truth output.
+3) validate_model_activations, which runs a procedure to check that the activations are correct: specifically, it runs a forward pass and saves all intermediate activations, re-runs the forward pass from each intermediate layer, and checks that the resulting output matches the ground-truth output.
 It also checks that swapping in random nonsense activations instead of the saved activations generates the wrong output. **If this function ever returns False (i.e., the saved activations are wrong), please contact me via email (johnmarkedwardtaylor@gmail.com) or on this GitHub page with a description of the